Mr-Hassaan-Tariq/AiKahaani/frontend-platform/README.md

 | `pnpm format`           | Format code and fix linting issues         |
 | `pnpm type-check`       | Run TypeScript type checking               |
 | `pnpm openapi:generate` | Generate TypeScript types from backend API |

+**Note**: This platform frontend runs independently and can be configured to use different ports or domains as needed.

 ## 🎨 Code Quality